leefige/15666-game2/README.md

 Note:

 There is an ugly `clicks.cpp` file because the default `Load` accepts lambda function with no argument.
-So to pass arguments to it in order to decide pitch, I had to duplicated the same function for hundreds of times.
+So to pass arguments to it in order to decide pitch, I had to duplicate the same function for hundreds of times.
 Perhaps there is a better way, but at least it works.

 This game was built with [NEST](NEST.md).